Arstahd/speedRacer/README.md

 - Lane 4: GPIO16

 I ended up using some mystery phototransistors in series with 18k ohm resistors to trigger when something blocked the light from a LED striplight mounted in a gantry above the finish line.
 WARNING:  if using a poorly regulated LED light source, the light may actually be flickering faster than the eye can see causing the sensors to trip.

+OPTIONAL - Shutdown/Wake button and status LED.
+- GPIO3 : Short to GND to trigger shutdown script to enable safe power off.
+Trigger again to wake.
+- GPIO14 : Wire in LED with 330ohm resistor to GND for status light.
+Lit while Pi is running.
+Off when shutdown.